 - Boneless pork shoulder: This will be sliced and layered with the other ingredients, sliced lengthwise into ¼-inch-thick slices

 - Pineapple: Fresh pineapple is preferred, but you can use canned pineapple.
+Don’t skip this as the pineapple not only gives tremendous flavor to the meat, but also moisture.
+And it’s super tasty in the tacos!

 - Served with: chopped onions, cilantro, lime wedges and small tortillas.